aldojasb/Group13_NamePending/doc/Quality_white_wine_predictor.md

 **How to analyze the data** Our task here is to focus on what white wine features are important to get the promising result.
-For the purpose of classification model and evaluation of the relevant features, we are using the following algorithms to perform this task:
+For the purpose of regression model and evaluation of the relevant features, we are using the following algorithms to perform this task:

-1.  **DummyRegressor()**: is one that takes only the value 0 or 1 to indicate the absence or presence of some categorical effect that may be expected to shift the outcome.
+1.  **DummyRegressor**: is one that takes only the value 0 or 1 to indicate the absence or presence of some categorical effect that may be expected to shift the outcome.
 2.  **Ridge**: is a model tuning method that is used to analyse any data